srose99/frameworks_and_languages_module/docs/assignment_report.md

     * 2 * Client language features
 * Each feature should contain
     * (see above)
-* To access the higher mark bands, the server and client should be different languages
+* To access the higher mark bands, the server and client should be different languages for you to demonstrate your wider knowledge of language differences.